rvagg/go-ethereum/LLM.md

 1. **Block Tag Semantic Differences**:
    - Tools relying on the canonical meanings of "safe" and "finalized" post-Merge will behave differently with Lotus
+     - In go-ethereum: Based on consensus layer's safe/finalized heads
+     - In Lotus: Fixed offsets from latest (30 and 900 epochs)
    - Applications using Erigon's "latestExecuted" tag will fail on go-ethereum or Lotus
+   - Applications expecting consistent block tag support across methods will experience issues with Lotus

 2. **Transaction Type Compatibility**:
    - Applications using EIP-2930 access list transactions will fail on Lotus